 Island is great for fine-tuning those CPU-intensive tasks, or writing code that directly interacts with the Win32 or Linux APIs.
-And with the upcoming Hydra 5, combining Island and .NET code will be even easier (as will be combining Island and Delphi).
+And with the all-new Hydra 5, combining Island and .NET code is even easier (as is combining Island and Delphi).

 Of course you probably have a good and solid code base in Delphi that you don't want or can't just port over to Oxygene completely – we understand that.
 That's where Hydra comes in.